 Q5.
 What are the major problems with mineral distribution in India?

-Over-exploitation, uneven distribution and environmental pollution due to mining.
+Over-exploitation, uneven distribution, and environmental pollution caused by mining.

 Amazon Top Pick Product